awsdocs/amazon-redshift-developer-guide/doc_source/r_UNLOAD_command_examples.md

 This example uses the ADDQUOTES option to unload comma\-delimited data where some of the actual data fields contain a comma\.

-First, create a table that contains quotes\.
+First, create a table that contains quotation marks\.

 ```
 create table location (id int, location char(64));